JaroslawWiosna/scrum-linter/README.md

 * [ ] SM causes change that increases the productivity of the Scrum Team
 * [ ] SM works with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization.
 * [ ] Each sprint event has a maximum duration
-* [ ] A new Sprint starts immediately a$er the conclusion of the previous Sprint.
+* [ ] A new Sprint starts immediately after the conclusion of the previous Sprint.
 * [ ] Sprints contain and consist of the Sprint Planning, Daily Scrums, the development work, the Sprint Review, and the Sprint Retrospective.
 * [ ] During the Sprint no changes are made that would endanger the Sprint Goal
 * [ ] During the Sprint quality goals do not decrease
 * [ ] During the Sprint scope may be clarified and re-negotiated between the PO and DT as more is learned.
 * [ ] Each Sprint is a project with no more than a one-month horizon.
-* [ ] Only the PO has the authority to cancel the Sprint.
+* [x] Only the PO has the authority to cancel the Sprint.
 * [ ] The entire SCRUM team takes part in Sprint Planning
 * [ ] Sprint Planning is time-boxed to a maximum of eight hours for a one-month Sprint.
 SM is responsible of keeping track of time.
 * [ ] SM ensures that the event takes place and that atendants understand its purpose.